mmoran0032/NMRpy/README.md

 $ python3 setup.py install [--user]
 ```
 where you may also use `python` for 2.X support and install on a per-user basis
 if desired.
-You will need `setuptools` install in your environment.
-You may also
+You will need `setuptools` installed in your environment.
+You may
-run the package as a module with the same arguments from the base directory
+also run the package as a module with the same arguments from the base directory
 (`NMRpy` if cloned) with
 ```bash
 $ python3 -m nmrfreq [arguments]